mustafa0taru/mustafa0taru/README.md

 - Cloud: GCP, AWS.
 - IAAS: Terraform, Docker.

 ## What I'm interested in:

 - Building and optimizing data pipelines
 - Automating data workflows
 - Exploring new data analysis techniques
 - Contributing to open-source projects

-## What I'm currently working on:

-- Enhancing my Python skills with advanced data structures and algorithms.
-- Deepening my knowledge of cloud platforms like AWS and Azure.

 ## Want to collaborate?